 - Processes; what processes is the role responsible for and what outcomes should these processes be achieving?
 And when and to whom should they be reporting their results to?

 To achieve the Critical Number every person has one to three Epics that they are working to close, sequentially, not in parallel, that will collectively achieve the measure of success for the Critical Number that we are pursuing.
 The Epics can be shared collectively with the overall team or they can be priorities that the person is individually responsible for (not a preferred situation).
-Epics are fluid and they are updated as they are closed, or evidence is presented from incremental progress that suggests they be changed, or stopped in order to achieve the Critical Number by some other means than was originally thought.
+What Epics are pursued is defined by the Epic Options Committee.